deep-arch/Technical-Paper/techreport.md

 { name: 'Smith', age: 25, role: 'Developer' }
 ```

-**3.  flat() Method**: This method is used to flatten the array or concatenate the array with the sub-array elements recursively.
+**3.  flat() Method**: This method is used to concatenate the array with the sub-array elements recursively.

 Input:
 ```